developer-zebra/developer-zebra-site/src/ddt/2-0/guide/usage/index.md

 ### Wifi Tests
 Checks for operation of the WiFi radio and returns WiFi related information.
 Results:
 * **MAC Address –** _valid_ or _invalid_
-* **Ping Tests –** displays _ping failed_ or the time (in ms or sec) it takes to ping the specified address if successful.
-Failure occurs if the WiFi is not connected to any network.
+* **Network Test –** displays _connected_ or _not connected_<!-- _ping failed_ or the time (in ms or sec) it takes to ping the specified address if successful.--> Failure occurs if the WiFi is not connected to any network.
 The state of the radio is preserved prior to this test.
 If test is successful, the following values are displayed:
      * **strength –** displays signal strength
-     * **essid –** displays ESSID
+     * **essid –** displays ESSID; **On Android O and above,** the location is required to be enabled in device settings due to Android restrictions.
+If the device location is not enabled, the value is returned as _unknown ssid_.
      * **ip –** displays IP address
      * **bssid –** _valid_ or _invalid_
      * **speed –** displays connection speed